Forestry and Agrifoods

 Province to provide capital dollars.

-By the spring of 2006, the Agency had funded the construction of over 3,100 kilometers of access road through all regions of the Province.
-These roads:"
+By the spring of 2006, the Province had funded the construction of over 3,100 kilometers of access road through all regions of the Province.
+These roads:

 The majority of these roads are located in timber stands which are being accessed by small to intermediately sized, independent sawmill owner operators who are located in many rural areas throughout the Province.
 As a result of the program, sawmilling in these rural areas remains viable and form an important part of their economies.

 All resource road construction on Crown land is performed on a contractual basis.
-Through District Management staff, the Agency determines the location and types of road to be built, then invites tenders on each project.
+Through Forest Management districts, the Province determines the location and types of road to be built, then invites tenders on each project.
 All projects are monitored by field and headquarters staff to ensure that contractual obligations are fulfilled.
-Annual budgeting and planning begin at the district level and proceed through regional services to headquarters.
+Annual budgeting and planning begin at the district level and proceed through regional services to headquarters.^ Top of Page

-Through the Forestry Act and road construction guidelines, the Agency has the ability to better control resource road construction in the Province.
-All roads constructed for forestry purposes must be built to the standards established by the Agency.
+Through the Forestry Act and road construction guidelines, the Department has the ability to better control resource road construction in the Province.
+All roads constructed for forestry purposes must be built to the standards established by the Department.
 Some roads which are deemed no longer necessary are deactivated in such a fashion that the area previously occupied is returned to a productive state.

-The Agency can also close roads during times of poor operating conditions, especially:
+The Department can also close roads during times of poor operating conditions, especially:

-Parties interested in additional information pertaining to the construction of resource roads in Newfoundland are encouraged to contact the Forest Engineering & Industry Services Division of the Agency.
+Parties interested in additional information pertaining to the construction of resource roads in Newfoundland are encouraged to contact the Forest Engineering & Industry Services division of the Forestry and Wildife branch.

 One of the unfortunate aspects of the road construction process is the creation of sites through the exposure of mineral soil adjacent to the road bed which is conducive to the establishment of alders and birches.
 While this assists in the rehabilitation of the exposed areas, alders can quickly become both a nuisance and more importantly a safety issue as lines of sight and road widths are reduced.
 It is estimated that alders can become a problem within five to ten years of road construction given the proper conditions (soil moisture, seed source); even sooner for some areas.^ Top of Page